medusa-project/omniauth-shibboleth/README.md

 OmniAuth Shibboleth strategy is an OmniAuth strategy for authenticating through Shibboleth (SAML).
 If you do not know OmniAuth, please visit OmniAuth wiki.

 This fork is a minor modification of the original plugin changed to work with headers instead of environment variables, which we need in our environment.
 Doing this has some security implications, but in turn allows Apache to function as a proxy while still handling shibboleth.
+See the end for differences in use.

 https://github.com/intridea/omniauth/wiki